GENI-NSF/geni-tools/README-omni.txt

   Note that PLC Web UI lists slices as <site name>_<slice name>
   (EG bbn_myslice), and we want only the slice name part here.

+  Options:
-  -n Use native format rspec.
+  - -n Use native format rspec.
 Requires -a.
      Native RSpecs are default, and omnispecs are deprecated.
-  --omnispec Use Omnispec formats.
+  - --omnispec Use Omnispec formats.
 Deprecated.
-  -a Contact only the aggregate at the given URL --slicecredfile Read slice credential from given file, if it exists -o Save result (manifest rspec) in per-Aggregate files -p (used with -o) Prefix for resulting manifest RSpec files If not saving results to a file, they are logged.
+  - -a Contact only the aggregate at the given URL
+  - --slicecredfile Read slice credential from given file, if it exists
+  - -o Save result (manifest rspec) in per-Aggregate files
+  - -p (used with -o) Prefix for resulting manifest RSpec files
+  - If not saving results to a file, they are logged.
-  If --tostdout option, then instead of logging, print to STDOUT.
+  - If --tostdout option, then instead of logging, print to STDOUT.

   Slice credential is usually retrieved from the Slice Authority.
 But with the --slicecredfile option it is read from that file, if it exists.

-  omni_config users section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this
+  omni_config users section is used to get a set of SSH keys that should be loaded onto the remote node to allow SSH login, if the remote resource and aggregate support this.

   Note you likely want to check SliverStatus to ensure your resource comes up.
   And check the sliver expiration time: you may want to call RenewSliver.